roma-glushko/migdalor/README.md

 Migdalor is a cluster membership library for modern asyncio Python distributed systems running in Kubernetes.

-Migdalor doesn't require a separate broker (e.g. Redis, etcd, Zookeeper, Chabby, etc) to work, but leverage Kubernetes out-of-the-box capabilities to solve the peer discovery problem.
+Migdalor doesn't require a separate broker (e.g. Redis, etcd, Zookeeper, Chubby, etc) to work, but leverage Kubernetes out-of-the-box capabilities to solve the peer discovery problem.

 ## Features